-As a Transformation Engineer at CORE, Carsten focuses on the strategic alignment of IT architectures.
+As an Expert Director at CORE, Carsten focuses on the strategic alignment of IT architectures.
 He also acts as co-chairman of the Lending Working Group in the Banking Industry Architecture Network (BIAN).
 With a doctorate in physics, he has many years of experience in the implementation of IT projects.
 Before moving to CORE, Carsten assisted well-known international companies in introducing standard software packages as well as in individual developments.

 Accumulating: tapping into and allocating knowledge

 The exponentially increasing information available requires new ways of acquiring knowledge.
 Members of the COREinstitute deploy innovative knowledge management methods, processes and tools to make this knowledge available to project partners, as well as to the interested public.